ganesh-vellanki/htsl/README.md

 ### Why this library?
 Purpose

-Well, sometimes to create a good excel output/report, a developer should write a huge chunk of code to set each cell value, color..etc. that's not even maintainable except the person who wrote it.
+Well, sometimes to create a good excel output/report, a developer should write a huge chunk of code to set each cell value, color..etc. that's not maintainable even for the person who wrote it.

 This library comes into play, by using HTML tables each table row will be a excel row, and each td will be an excel cell.
+And one can add styles to rows and cells too.

 ### Status of Project

-Right now it is in Beta, very much new, it should be ready soon in couple of months
+Right now it is in Beta, very much new.
+Any contributions to this project are welcome.

 ### Documentation